electric-sql/pglite/multi-session-worker-multi-memory-design.md

 - Queue signals and dispatch them in the target Worker.
 - Preserve SIGURG latch wakeups and negative-PID process-group semantics.
 - Use shared-word futex semaphores and `Atomics.wait()`/`Atomics.notify()` for blocking and wakeup.
+- Use `Atomics.waitAsync()` for every supervisor/session/socket wait that runs on the Node main thread; never call blocking `Atomics.wait()` there.
 - Drive SIGALRM/timeout expiry from supervisor-owned timers so blocked Workers can run deadlock and timeout handlers.
 - Use direct NODEFS first and preserve third-party filesystems through factories and a broker.
 - Do not require WasmFS for the POC.
 - Replace `pglite-socket` with a byte-transparent, bounded TCP/Unix-socket bridge to `openProtocolConnection()`; do not retain the global query queue or single-user compatibility path.
+- Give each session one continuous outbound protocol dispatcher so idle notices, notifications, and parameter changes cannot stall behind query calls.
+- Keep socket ingress and egress independently progressing under simultaneous saturation.
 - Let PostgreSQL handle startup, authentication, `BackendKeyData`, connection admission, and `CancelRequest`; the socket frontend owns only OS transport and optional future TLS termination.
 - Build exact-revision host-native PostgreSQL regression drivers and provide existing-cluster plus temporary-cluster test modes.
+- Use host-native `pgbench` through `pglite-socket` as a multi-client user-path workload and scaling baseline.
-- Make core `make check` and isolation pass a v1 gate; run `make check-world` through a versioned capability manifest that distinguishes unsupported suites from defects.
+- Make core `make check` and isolation pass at upstream parallel-schedule concurrency as a v1 gate; allow only narrowly justified Emscripten-platform `resultmap` variants, and run `make check-world` through a versioned capability manifest that distinguishes unsupported suites from defects.
 - Statically link the supported extension set for POC/v1; defer transformed side modules and dual-publish them during a later ABI transition.
 - Implement and test either generation-safe in-place memory-1 reinitialization or a full-cluster restart; never continue after an ambiguous shared-state crash.
 - Treat Worker and cluster memory release as distinct v1 lifecycle events; add root-scope release only in the deferred tier.